mcallbosco/SCADiffOutput/README.md

 2. Download install script with command: wget https://raw.githubusercontent.com/alihaider1264/SCA/main/script/install_SCA_ubuntu.sh
 3. Give install script permission to execute: sudo chmod +x install_SCA_ubuntu.sh
 4. Run the install script: ./install_SCA_ubuntu.sh
-5. Close terminal window.
-After the script has run successfully it will have downloaded and installed all necessary requirements for
+5. After the install script has successfully run, close the current terminal window.
+The install script should download and install all necessary requirements for
    SCA to run.
 Contents of SCA will be stored in a directory that can be found at ~/SCA (on your home directory).
 A picture of the directory structure can be found below.
 6. To execute the SCA tool on your source code files, place the .cpp files you would like to have analyzed